Noah Gragson: ARCA Menards Series West

 In 2015, Gragson joined Jefferson Pitts Racing in the NASCAR K&N Pro Series West in the No. 7 with sponsorship from AlertID, his ride being overseen by co-owner Jerry Pitts.
 In his series debut at Kern County Raceway Park, he finished third after qualifying eighth.
 At Tucson Speedway, Gragson battled with teammate Gracin Raz to score his first career victory.
 Later in the season at Meridian Speedway, Gragson recorded his first pole position and led 176 laps to win.
 In his first season of stock car racing, Gragson finished second in the final points standings behind Chris Eggleston with two wins, seven top fives, eleven top tens, becoming the ninth driver in series history to finish runner-up in points and win Rookie of the Year.
 After the season ended, he was named Rookie of the Year.

 Gragson would return to the West Series in 2019 in a one-off attempt for his old team, Jefferson Pitts Racing, in their No. 7 car in the race at Sonoma.
 He was announced to run the same race in 2024 in the No. 30 car for Rette Jones Racing in addition to competing part-time for the team in their new Xfinity Series car.

 K&N Pro Series East

 During the 2015 season, Gragson ran two races in the NASCAR K&N Pro Series East, finishing eighth in his debut at Watkins Glen International.

 ARCA Racing Series

 2015–2018: Mason Mitchell Motorsports, Venturini Motorsports, and DGR Crosley

-In 2015, he joined Mason Mitchell Motorsports in the ARCA Racing Series, driving the No. 78 Ford Fusion at Kentucky Speedway.
+In 2015, Gragson joined Mason Mitchell Motorsports in the ARCA Racing Series, driving the No. 78 Ford Fusion at Kentucky Speedway.
 After qualifying eighth, he finished fourteenth, one lap behind race winner Ryan Reed.

-In 2016 he made two starts; one with Mason Mitchell Motorsports driving the No. 78 Chevrolet SS at Pocono finishing 30th and one in the season finale with Venturini Motorsports driving the No. 15 Toyota Camry at Kansas finishing 5th.
+In 2016, Gragson made two starts; one with Mason Mitchell Motorsports driving the No. 78 Chevrolet SS at Pocono finishing 30th and one in the season finale with Venturini Motorsports driving the No. 15 Toyota Camry at Kansas finishing 5th.